czim/laravel-nestedupdater/README.md

 ## Usage

 Note that this package will not do any nested updates without setting up at least a configuration for the relations that you want to allow nested updates for.
+Configuration must be set before this can be used at all.
 See the configuration section below.

 ## Configuration